hpcleuven/VscDocumentation/source/brussels/tier2_hardware/hydra_hardware.rst

 Access restrictions
 -------------------

-Access ia available for faculty, students (master's projects under faculty supervision), and researchers of the VUB, as well as VSC users of other Flemish universities.
+Access is available for faculty members, students (master's projects under faculty supervision), and researchers of the VUB, as well as VSC users of other Flemish universities.

 The cluster is integrated in the VSC network and runs the standard VSC software setup.